mechdragon23/gamba/README.md

 # gamba
 a simple collection of gambling games

-for contributing code in c++ using namespace std
+for contributing just fork, commit, and pull code writen fully in c++ and using namespace std